Graduate Admissions

 The Statement requested by the Department will vary depending on the program to which you are applying.
 MArch applicants will answer these two questions:

-Our department encompasses architecture, design, history, and the arts; all have a social and cultural meaning and purpose.
+Our program encompasses art, architecture, design, history, and technology; all have a social and cultural meaning and purpose.
 How does your background and life experience inform your understanding of that purpose?
+Can you also tell us a little bit about how your interests relate to what is being researched and produced by the ACT program and its faculty.
+Tell us about your hopes and aspirations regarding your professional development and learning at ACT.
 (500 word limit)

 Financial Support